xuankimtran/docs-1/pages/katalon-analytics/docs/docker.md

 ## View an Agent's status

-Go to the **Test Environments** page to see the Docker Test Environment you have created and its status.
+In Katalon TestOps, go to the **Test Environments** page to see the Docker Test Environment you have created and its status.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/testops-revamp-aug-docker/docker-appears-in-test-environment-page.png" width=100% alt="open docker">